Shemka/GAFS/README.md

 # GAFS: powerful Python feature selection Toolkit

 ## What is it?
 Genetic Algorithm Feature Selection (GAFS) is a fast and flexible library for model-based feature selection.
 It aims to be a bridge between Evolution ideas and Feature selection domain.
 It helps speed up ML solutions development by providing easy-to-use and flexible abstractions.
-[Easy-to-understand article on GA](https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3).

 ## Installation (PyPi comming soon...)
 ```git clone  https://github.com/Shemka/GAFS.git```